 - PREGNANCY and BREAST-FEEDING: Valproic acid has been shown to cause harm to the fetus.
-Use an effective form of birth control while you take valproic acid.
-If you think you may be pregnant or if you wish to become pregnant, contact your doctor.
+If you think you may be pregnant, contact your doctor right away.
 You will need to discuss the benefits and risks of using valproic acid while you are pregnant.
+You and your doctor will need to decide if you will continue to take valproic acid while you are pregnant.
 Valproic acid is found in breast milk.
 Do not breast-feed while you are taking valproic acid.

 Possible side effects of valproic acid:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur:

 Constipation; diarrhea; dizziness; drowsiness; headache; increased or decreased appetite; mild hair loss; nausea; sore throat; stomach pain or upset; trouble sleeping; vomiting; weakness; weight gain.